Asheville Beer History

 What began as a home-brew hobby became the first successful brewery operation in Asheville landing Wong his status as godfather of “Beer City USA.”
-Since then, Asheville has seen more than a dozen breweries of all sizes and styles open their doors.
-Asheville offers everything from tiny nanobreweries adjacent to taprooms, to a tasting bar offering exclusively wild and sour beers, and from outdoor patios where everyone feels like a local, to a “mostly organic” operation that sources local flavors like coffee and pumpkin—plus everything in between.
+Since then, Asheville has seen dozens breweries of all sizes and styles open their doors.
+Asheville offers everything from tiny nano-breweries adjacent to taprooms, to a tasting bar offering exclusively wild and sour beers, and from outdoor patios where everyone feels like a local, to a “mostly organic” operation that sources local flavors like coffee and pumpkin — plus everything in between.

 Asheville is four-time winner of the annual Beer City USA poll, hosted by Charlie Papazian with Examiner.com.
-This designation helped put Asheville’s beer scene on the map and garnered the attention of Sierra Nevada and New Belgium Brewing, both of whom are establishing East Coast homes in the area.
+This designation helped put Asheville’s beer scene on the map and garnered the attention of Sierra Nevada and New Belgium Brewing, both of which have established East Coast homes in the area.